MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/Hyper-V.md

 Suspends replication of a virtual machine.

 ### [Suspend-VM](./Suspend-VM.md)
-Suspends, or pauses, a virtual machine.
+Suspends or pauses a virtual machine.

 ### [Test-VHD](./Test-VHD.md)
 Tests a virtual hard disk for any problems that would make it unusable.